jinMori127/Cinema_OCSF/README.md

 - Purchase a pass for 20 movie tickets at a discounted rate.
 - Use the pass at any theater in the chain, subject to seat availability.

+###  When a guest makes a purchase, they are converted to a customer.

+## Customer Operations

+### 1. Customer Identification
+- Customers can be identified by their ID.

+### 2. Customer Service
+- Submit complaints via the system.
+- Receive a response within 24 hours via email.
+- Possible financial compensation for valid complaints.

-### 5. Purchase Cancellation
+### 3. Purchase Cancellation
 - Cancel movie tickets up to three hours before the showtime for a full refund.
 - Cancel movie tickets between three hours and one hour before showtime for a 50% refund.
 - Cancel home viewing packages up to one hour before the link becomes active for a 50% refund.

-### 6. Customer Service
-- Submit complaints via the system.
-- Receive a response within 24 hours via email.
-- Possible financial compensation for valid complaints.

 ---

+### Employee Access
-### Employees log in with a username and password to access the full system.
+- Employees log in with a username and password to access the full system.

 ---